 To complete the installation, make a hole of 1/4" to 1/2" (6 mm à 13 mm) bigger than the insulate pipe diameter in the outside wall of the house at the chosen location.
 From outside, place the outside air inlet cap in the hole (open side down) and fasten the register to the wall, with screws as shown bellow.
 Place the insulated pipe over the register tube and over the fireplace outside air connector.
 At each end, carefully pull back the insulation and plastic cover, exposing the flexible pipe.
 Attach the flexible pipe using pipe clamps.
 For a better seal, you may also use aluminum tape.
 Wrap the tape around the joint between the flexible pipe and the air inlets.
 Carefully push the insulation and plastic cover back over the pipe.
 Fix the plastic in place using aluminum tape.

-APPENDIX 5: OPTIONAL FIRESCREEN (VA8420) INSTALLATION
+APPENDIX 5: INSTALLING THE OPTIONAL FIRESCREEN (AC01560)

+Open the doors.

-Open the doors and bring the firescreen close to the door opening in order to install
+Hold the firescreen by the two handles and bring it close to the door opening.